FM FencingMonitor

 Phenomenon

-What the system observed in the offensive context.
+What the system observed in the attacking context.

 Causes

-Why the observed offensive pattern may appear biomechanically.
+Why the observed attacking pattern may appear biomechanically.

 Effects